What is a Thermoplastic Elastomer?

 Latex-free

-TPE contains no latex or latex proteins and is not dangerous for people with latex allergies or sensitivities.
+Thermoplastic elastomers contain no latex or latex proteins and are not dangerous for people with latex allergies or sensitivities.
 Because of this, TPE can be an excellent alternative to natural rubber latex when manufacturing any product that comes in contact with the skin, such as medical and surgical components, baby items, handles, and more.

 Colorability